 Financial Losses

 Financial compensation in employment cases often covers lost wages, benefits, and even future earnings if you can prove that job loss has impacted your long-term earning potential.
 This may include back pay, unpaid bonuses, and compensation for lost promotions or raises.
 In some cases, damages may also extend to health insurance, retirement contributions, and other employment benefits that were unfairly taken away.
+Courts in the region or State labor courts often consider these factors when determining a fair payout.

 Emotional Distress and Punitive Damages